Jayman2000/jasons-nixos-config/README.md

 - (1)

 	- Download the minimal ISO image.
-Also download its SHA-256 file, but download it from a separate Tor Browser session.
-	**Make sure that you download an image for the correct version of NixOS** (the version that the machine-specific config depends on).
+Also download its SHA-256 file. **Make sure that you download an image for the correct version of NixOS** (the version that the machine-specific config depends on).

 	- Verify the integrity of the installation image: